2017 EAFF E-1 Football Championship (women)

-The 2017 EAFF E-1 Football Championship will be the 6th edition of the women's tournament in EAFF E-1 Football Championship, the women's football championship of East Asia.
-It was held in Japan in 2017.
+The 2017 EAFF E-1 Football Championship was the 6th edition of the women's tournament in EAFF E-1 Football Championship, the women's football championship of East Asia.
+It was held in Japan in December 2017.

 Team allocation

 Based on FIFA Women's world ranking on March 25, 2016, ten teams were allocated to their particular stage.
 Each winner of the preliminary round progressed to the next stage.